Army pulls recruiting ads after Jonathan Majors’ arrest

 New York City police said the actor was involved in a domestic dispute with a 30-year-old woman.
 “The victim informed police she was assaulted,” a police spokesperson said in a statement.

-A lawyer for Majors, Priya Chaudhry, said in a statement Sunday there was evidence clearing Majors and that the actor “is probably the victim of an altercation with a woman he knows.”
+A lawyer for Majors, Priya Chaudhry, said in a statement Sunday there was evidence clearing Majors and that the actor “is provably the victim of an altercation with a woman he knows.”

 The Army ads, titled “Overcoming Obstacles” and “Pushing Tomorrow,” are part of the plan to revive the Army’s “Be All You Can be” motto.
 They highlighted the history of the Army and some of the many professions that recruits can pursue.